-I met people who were extremely worried that any talk about stock market is a sin.
-I met people who were very excited as they moved in and out the market, made thousands in a day and lost huge in minutes.
+I met people who were extremely worried that any talk about the stock market is a sin.
+I met people who were very excited as they moved in and out of the market, made thousands in a day, and lost huge in minutes.

 Now think about it, what investment is all about?